-Though it's often lauded as a skin savior among those with ultra-parched skin, coconut oil is highly comedogenic (meaning, it can clog pores) and can pose some serious risk for acneic skin.
-Zeichner explains that coconut oil has both unstaurated and saturated fats, including linoleic and lauric acid.
+Though it's lauded as a skin savior among those with ultra-parched skin, coconut oil is often considered to be highly comedogenic (meaning, it can clog pores) and can pose some serious risk for acneic skin.
+Zeichner explains that coconut oil has both unsaturated and saturated fats, including linoleic and lauric acid.
 "While high levels of linoleic acid may be useful if you have acne, lauric acid is known to cause breakouts," he says.
 "For this reason, coconut oil is not for all acne-prone patients."

-Though it's a rich emollient ingredient that offers great hydration, cocoa butter—like coconut oil—is an extremely comedogenic ingredient that can clog pores and contribute to breakouts.
+Though it's a rich emollient ingredient that offers great hydration, cocoa butter—like coconut oil—is often considered to be a comedogenic ingredient that can clog pores and contribute to breakouts.
 Instead, Zeichner says it's better suited for those with dry skin.

 Algae extract is a double-edged sword.
-While it's classified as an anti-inflammatory and can regulate oil production, it's also comedogenic.
+While it's classified as an anti-inflammatory and can regulate oil production, it may also be comedogenic.
 "Algae extracts are especially sneaky because there are so many different species of them," says de Sousa.
 "For example, they could be listed as Carrageenan, laminaria digitata, brown seaweed, or plankton extract."